 If you are looking for a financial advisor, then FutureAdvisor isn’t your choice.
 Personal Capital does offer a financial advisor if you signup for their paid advisor service.

 Unfortunately with Jemstep you must perform all trades manually.
-With FutureAdvisor they will perform the trades for you within supported brokerage accounts.
+With FutureAdvisor they will perform the trades for you within supported brokerage accounts (currently only with TD Ameritrade and Fidelity).
 So in this respect they are more like Personal Capital or Betterment.

 Though FutureAdvisor uses what it refers to as indirect management of employer sponsored retirement plans by balancing them using the assets of directly managed accounts, such as IRAs and taxable accounts.